KenNoYu/Vegeatery/README.md

 - In the folder _src\pages_, this is where you can create your html pages using React, and sending request to your API endpoints
 - In the folder _src\context_, this is where you can add your context state, such as creating new users or new item

+## Testing your endpoints
+- To test your own endpoints inside VS 2022 in _vegeatery.http_, generate your request from endpoints explorer and test it yourself.
+I have 2 examples inside for reference.
+- **Do Not Commit the Vegeatery.http file, its for your own testing purpose**

 <div align="right">
   <br>
   <a href="#-made-with-3"><kbd> <br> 🡅 <br> </kbd></a>